konradroesler/dotfiles/modules/neovim/README.md

 ### Credits

-`config/lua/konrad/set.lua` and `config/lua/konrad/remap.lua' copy from this ince [config](https://github.com/Kidsan/nixos-config)
+The nix integration and options/remaps are inspired by this nice [config](https://github.com/Kidsan/nixos-config).